Solar installation in Culver City, CA

 Why Culver City homeowners choose Helios.

-We design and install across Culver City — from Sunkist Park, Carlson Park, and Blair Hills, near Sony Pictures Studios, the Culver Steps, and Baldwin Hills Scenic Overlook.
-A mix of 1940s-50s single-family bungalows in the flats, hillside homes in Blair Hills and Culver Crest, and newer condos toward Fox Hills.
+We design and install across Culver City — from Sunkist Park, Carlson Park, and Blair Hills, near Sony Pictures Studios, the Culver Steps, and the Baldwin Hills Scenic Overlook.
+A mix of 1940s–50s single-family bungalows in the flats, hillside homes in Blair Hills and Culver Crest, and newer condos toward Fox Hills — many older roofs worth assessing before an array goes on.

-Hundreds of installs in 40+ cities — we know SCE, your permit office, and local roofs.
+500+ installs across 60+ cities — we know SCE, your permit office, and local roofs.

 Owner signs off on every design